tanawadeatharva/BharatVECTO/User Manual/5-input-and-output-files/VDRI.md

 ###Engine Only Mode: Engine Only Driving Cycle
 This driving cycle directly defines the power or torque at the output shaft of the engine over time.
+Vecto add the engine's inertia to the given power demand and simulates the engine.

 Header: **\<t>, \<n>, (\<Pe>|\<Me>)***\[, \<Padd>]*